08 Mar Outsource Webinar 2017: Complete Transcript

-Here’s the complete transcript of our outsourcing webinar 2017 led by Tallant Asia CEO Anthony Bowers.
-We talk about the history of outsourcing in the Philippines, different models and terminology for outsourcing, pros and cons and outsourcing, and how to build a successful team.
+Here is the complete transcript of our outsourcing webinar 2017 led by Tallant Asia CEO Anthony Bowers.
+We talk about the history of outsourcing in the Philippines, different models and terminology for outsourcing, the pros and cons of outsourcing, and how to build a successful team.

 I. History Of Outsourcing

 Large companies like Telstra, JPMorgan, and Accenture had been outsourcing to places like the Philippines and India since the 90s.
 One of the changes that has happened in years is that outsourcing is no longer the domain of larger companies.

 Small and medium-sized enterprises are now entering the market.
 There has been a large movement with working with the cloud, so servers are no longer under the basement.
 It means that if you’re doing your software with Xero, you could also be doing it in Philippines or anywhere in the world as long as there is a stable infrastructure.
 The barriers and constraints of locations have been removed, you just need to reach out and find the solutions to your staffing.